 In addition to selecting a strict calendar date, you can use variables that enable you to specify relative values, such as ‘today,’ ‘start of the month,’ etc.

-Also specify the condition of how to form your desired time range, whether it starts from the day and time that you specified, lays between set dates, etc.
+Also, specify the condition of how to form your desired time range, whether it starts from the day and time that you specified, lies between set dates, etc.